nproellochs/ReinforcementLearning/README.md

 [![Build Status](https://travis-ci.org/nproellochs/ReinforcementLearning.svg?branch=master)](https://travis-ci.org/nproellochs/ReinforcementLearning) [![CRAN\_Status\_Badge](http://www.r-pkg.org/badges/version/ReinforcementLEarning)](https://cran.r-project.org/package=ReinforcementLearning)

-**ReinforcementLearning** performs model-free reinforcement learning in R. This implementation allows to learn an optimal policy based on sample sequences consisting of states, actions and rewards.
+**ReinforcementLearning** performs model-free reinforcement learning in R. This implementation enables the learning of an optimal policy based on sample sequences consisting of states, actions and rewards.
 In addition, it supplies multiple predefined reinforcement learning algorithms, such as experience replay.

 Overview
 --------

-The most important functions in **ReinforcementLearning** are:
+The most important functions of **ReinforcementLearning** are:

--   Learning an optimal policy from a fixed set of a priori-known transition samples
+-   Learning an optimal policy from a fixed set of a priori known transition samples
 -   Predefined learning rules and action selection modes
 -   A highly customizable framework for model-free reinforcement learning tasks